Garoze/Letmeask/README.md

 ## License

 This project is licensed under the terms of the MIT License.
-You can check out thr full license [here](https://github.com/Garoze/letmeask/blob/main/LICENSE).
+You can check out the full license [here](https://github.com/Garoze/letmeask/blob/main/LICENSE).